kevmhughes/krypt/README.md

 ### Development Environment
 * Node.js

+### Blockchain Testing
+Goerli

 ### Libraries & Frameworks
 * React
-* Mongoose
-* Express

-### Database
-* MongoDB
+* Vite

-### Hosting Backend
-* Render
+* Tailwind

 ### Hosting Frontend
 * Netlify

-### Image Hosting
-Cloudinary

 ### Other
-* TypeScript
-* Refine
+* Solidity
-* MUI
+* Alchemy
-* ApexCharts
+* Giphy Developer

 # Features

 ### Users are able to:

-* create an account.
+* pair their MetaMask crypto wallet with Krypt
-* add, edit and delete properties.
+* send and receive Ethereum
-* see all the properties in the database.
-* sort all the properties by price, type or name.
-* get detailed information on a single property.
+* send a message and GIF along with the timestamped transaction
-* see all the agents in the database.
+* see all previous transactions
-* get detailed information on a single agent.

 </body>